-Where a mission finishes with an overnight flight and a morning return to the place of work, a compensation of half a day of leave shall be granted on the day of return.
+Where a mission finishes with an overnight travel and a morning return to the place of work, a compensation of half a day of leave shall be granted on the day of return.
 Where leave cannot be taken immediately upon return, a half day of leave shall be taken in due course following the return from the mission.

-- 3. Any other work-related activity such as training or tasks related to personnel administration in the Commission shall be accounted as working time, provided that the line manager agrees and that the activity takes place in the interests of the service or is required by the needs of the service. - Participation to trade unions activities shall be dealt with in accordance with the Framework Agreement of 18 December 2008 governing relations between the
+Any other work-related activity such as training or tasks related to personnel administration in EMSA shall be accounted as working time, provided that the line manager agrees and that the activity takes place in the interests of the service or is required by the needs of the service.